pitter-patterz/pj2-1/README.md

 + python train.py cutmix
 + python train.py mixup

 Modify train.py if you're going to change the hyper parameters (LR,EPOCH and etc).
-Then we test the four models.
+Then we test the four models altogether.

 + python test.py